csandorfr/Workshop-Functional-Genomics-DRI/README.md

 This repository contains all the material regarding the Functional Genomics Workshop including:

-* the material or code of 5 of 6 Demos: DAPPLE, GONet, FUMA, PLN
+* the material and the code of 5 of 6 Demos: DAPPLE, GONet, FUMA, PLN
 * the slides: Workshop_Functional_Genomics_28_02_2019.pptx
 * the articles listed in this worskhop (PMID used as name): references